do8572/MLDS/notebooks/README.md

 - [analysis/claim3-bayesian](analysis/claim3-bayesian.ipynb)

+The timing code is part of claim 1 and claim 2 code.

 ### Claim 4: Hierarchical Shrinkage leads to more intuitive and robust explanations of random forests

 - [experiments/claim4 - HS removes sampling artifacts and simplifies boundaries](experiments/claim4%20-%20HS%20removes%20sampling%20artifacts%20and%20simplifies%20boundaries.ipynb)